bnsave100/telegram-torrent-bot/README.md

 # telegram-torrent-bot

-A very basic bot for telegram that connets to qBittorent and adds torrent links.
+A very basic bot for Telegram that connects to qBittorent and adds torrent links.

 ## Usage

+The most basic usage is just sending `.torrent` files to the bot.

+### Commands

-You can either send torrent links to the bot with `/add` command, or just send `.torrent` files.
+`/add` - send torrent links to the bot.

+`/list` - list all current torrents with their names and progress.

 ### Flags